ggandor/lightspeed.nvim/README.md

 For customizing the highlight colors, see `:h lightspeed-highlight`.

+##### Guidelines for colorscheme integrations

+Dear fellow plugin authors, while letting your creativity fly, keep the following points in mind:

+* Tweak the colors, but aim to keep all the _attributes_ intact (bold, underline, filled/empty background, etc.) even if you do not necessarily agree with the defaults.
+It is important to guarantee at least this level of consistency across themes, in order to not confuse users that switch between multiple ones regularly.

-☝️ Dear fellow plugin authors: let your creativity fly, but keep in mind that `LightspeedMaskedChar` should be unobtrusive - barely noticeable ideally -, and in any case _much_ dimmer than the labels and shortcuts, otherwise the UI becomes too chaotic.
-Please do follow this one advice.
+* `LightspeedMaskedChar` should be unobtrusive - barely noticeable ideally -, and in any case _much_ dimmer than the labels and shortcuts, otherwise the UI becomes too chaotic.

+* `LightspeedShortcut`, on the other hand, should have a very high visibility, but if you comply with the first point, then the filled bakcground is probably enough to provide that.

 #### Notes